cferdinandi/gulp-boilerplate/README.md

 * Lints and concatenates JS files.
 * Compiles Sass files and automatically [adds vendor prefixes](https://github.com/ai/autoprefixer).
 * Exports both minified and expanded JS and CSS files.
-* Adds a time stamp to `.min` files for cache busting.
 * Cleans up file directories.
 * Adds a header to the top of all JS and CSS files.
 * Runs Jasmine unit tests and generates reports.